+Students may qualify to waive up to 21 credits (seven courses) from the foundation courses.
+In general, a course may be waived if the student has completed comparable course work at the undergraduate level.
 Students may be required to submit course documentation.
-Waivers are only granted after an official, sealed transcript is received by the AUS Office of Enrollment Management /Graduate Admissions.
+Waivers are only granted after an official, sealed transcript is received by the AUS Office of Enrollment Management/ Graduate Admissions.
 Waivers are evaluated at admission.
 Listed below are the waiver rules: